myarichuk/myarichuk.github.io/source/_posts/production-ready-testing.md

 * **Automated Testing (automated UI testing):** A form of black-box testing where user activities are automated and UI interactions like button clicks are simulated.
 It's essential for repetitive tasks and a cornerstone of modern CI/CD pipelines.
 * **Usability Testing:** Focuses on ensuring your app is intuitive and user-friendly.
 It's what differentiates a seamless user experience from a frustrating one.

-#### And...
-Meaningful Tests?

-I once joined a company boasting about their 3,000 tests and impressive test coverage.
-However, a closer look revealed a startling fact: their tests lacked [assertions](https://en.wikipedia.org/wiki/Test_assertion)!
-This rendered each test effectively meaningless.
-While this may be an extreme case, it underscores a vital point: not all tests are created equal.
+#### Crafting Tests That Truly Matter

+I remember joining a company that bragged about their 3,000 tests and stellar test coverage.
+But here’s the kicker: overwhelming majority of those tests didn't have [assertions](https://en.wikipedia.org/wiki/Test_assertion)!
+They were like runners in a race without a finish line – going through the motions but not really achieving anything.
+This might be an extreme example, but it's a perfect reminder that quantity doesn't always mean quality in testing.

 {% note info %}
-For those new to testing, here's the significance of assertions:
+In case you are new to this whole thing, here's the deal with assertions:

-* Assertions in testing are akin to checkpoints in a race, confirming if you're on the right track.
-They're statements that validate whether a certain condition holds true.
-For instance, after executing a function, an assertion checks if the output aligns with your expectations.
+* Think of assertions in tests like checkpoints in a race.
+They're your reality check, confirming whether the code is performing as expected.
+For example, after a function runs, an assertion checks if the outcome is what you anticipated.
-* Without assertions, a test might execute your code but fail to verify its correctness.
-The test only confirms that the code runs without crashing, not that it produces accurate results
+* A test without assertions might show that your code runs, but it doesn’t confirm it’s doing the right thing.
+It's like saying, "Hey, the engine's running!" without checking if the car is moving forward.
-* Writing a test without an assertion is like cooking without tasting.
-You might follow the recipe (your code) to the letter, but without tasting (asserting), you can't be sure of the quality.
+* Running a test sans assertion is akin to cooking a meal without tasting it.
+You might follow the recipe flawlessly, but you'll never know if it actually tastes good.
 {% endnote %}

-So, what makes a test both good and meaningful, beyond having proper assertions?
-First, let's consider the AAA pattern: *Arrange, Act, Assert*.
-This structure, along with its variant *given-when-then* from **Behavior-Driven Development (BDD)**, focuses on the end-user experience, translating user stories into tests.
+Before we talk about what makes a test meaningful, it is worth mentioning the design pattern we should write the tests with.
+Enter AAA pattern: Arrange, Act, Assert.
+Along with the given-when-then format from **Behavior-Driven Development (BDD)**, these structures ensure tests are not just about code, but about fulfilling user expectations.

+For instance, consider a user story where a user logs into a system.
+The 'Arrange' part sets up the test environment, 'Act' involves the user entering their credentials, and 'Assert' checks if the system successfully logs them in.
+This structure ensures that each test is focused, clear, and relevant to user needs.

 {% note info %}
-If you hear about BDD for the first time, no worries!
-I will take a look at BDD later in this post.
+New to BDD?
+No worries, I'll dive deeper into it later in the post.
 {% endnote %}

-A key principle here is minimal scope focus.
-Essentially, tests are like a microscope, zooming in on a small area to reveal fine details.
-A good test narrows its focus to one specific code segment or functionality.
-This approach ensures clarity and conciseness in what's being tested.
-Unit or functional tests should isolate the part being tested for easier troubleshooting and maintenance.
-Integration tests, while not using mocks, should still focus on a single functionality aspect.
+One crucial thing in testing: focus on a minimal scope.
+Imagine tests as a microscope, zooming in to reveal the nitty-gritty of a specific code segment or functionality.
+Keeping tests narrow and focused helps in pinpointing issues precisely.
+Whether it’s a unit, functional, or integration test, zooming in on one aspect makes for easier troubleshooting and maintenance.

-In complex systems, testing too many aspects simultaneously can obscure the cause if a test fails.
-Thus, focusing on a minimal scope is especially important.
+With complex systems, testing too many things at once can be like finding a needle in a haystack.
+By focusing narrowly, you make your life a lot easier when something goes awry.

-Next, let's explore regression testing.
-Ever fixed a tough bug, feeling triumphant, only to encounter a new one taunting you?
-That's where regression testing, like a vigilant protector, steps in.
-It acts as a guardian, keeping past bugs and issues at bay, ensuring they don't resurface.
-After patching a bug or adjusting a feature, regression testing meticulously ensures no other part is adversely affected.

-Then there's the 'happy path' testing, which replicates a flawless code execution path: no invalid inputs, transient errors, timeouts, or unhandled exceptions.
-While this is important, it often misses potential pitfalls.

-* Ideally, tests should cover every code branch and possible exception.
-* Practically, due to time constraints, it's common to start with the happy path.
-However, it's essential to identify and test code flows where significant issues might arise.
-Aiming for about 80% code coverage is a good metric, but it shouldn't be the sole focus.
-It's crucial to review the tests for their actual efficacy.

-Lastly, let's touch on the balance between unit and integration tests.
-An abundance of unit tests can make even minor code changes ripple through your test base, increasing development costs.
-As your test suite grows, balancing unit tests with integration tests is advisable.
-Integration tests tend to perform 'black box' kind of testing, often reducing maintenance costs since we don't have to adjust tests for every single change we make in the system.
-Remember, developer time is a valuable resource!
+Then there’s regression testing, our unsung hero.
+Ever squashed a bug and then another pops up, laughing in your face?
+Regression testing is your shield against this.
+After fixing something or tweaking a feature, it ensures the rest of your system isn’t thrown out of whack.

+And let's talk about 'happy path' testing.
+It's like walking through a garden on a sunny day - everything's perfect, no hiccups.
+But, just like a garden isn't always sunny, our code isn’t always on its best behavior.
+Testing only the happy paths is like preparing for good weather without considering the chance of rain.
+Sure, starting with the happy path is common, but it's crucial to also venture down the 'unhappy paths'.
+These are the less-than-ideal scenarios – handling invalid inputs, dealing with timeouts, or managing unexpected errors.

+By including these scenarios, we build a comprehensive test strategy that’s ready for anything.
+Think of it as having both sunglasses and an umbrella – being prepared for both the sunny days and the stormy ones.
+Aiming for around 80% code coverage is realistic, but remember, it’s not just about hitting numbers.
+It's more important to focus on how effective your tests are, ensuring they cover the full spectrum of what could go right and wrong.

+Lastly, balancing unit and integration tests is key.
+Too many unit tests, and you might find yourself swamped every time there's a minor code change.
+As your test suite expands, mixing in integration tests can save you time and hassle.
+They’re more about the big picture and can be less maintenance-heavy, letting you focus on building great stuff rather than constantly tweaking tests.
+Remember, in the world of development, time is gold.

 #### A Word Or Three About Testing Methodologies